 The listening section of this exam checks the listening ability of the candidate via Summarize Spoken Text, Multiple Choice, Multiple Answer, fill in the Blanks, Highlight Correct Summary, Multiple Choice, Single Answer, Select Missing Word, Highlight Incorrect Words, and Write from Dictation types of questions.
 Out of all these, summarize a spoken text is the main section that tests your core listening ability.

-What do you need to do in Summarize spoken text?
+What do you need to do in PTE Academic Summarize Spoken Text?

 In this section, the candidate will listen to the audio lecture for about 80-90 seconds.
 Once the audio is played, the candidate has to write everything that has been listened to.
 This section clubs listening and writing skills.
 The summary has to be written within 50-70 words.
 Your score will be calculated based on the accuracy and relevancy of the summary to the audio lecture.
 So, you have to sum up the audio lecture in the most precise form.